New plan to return killer whale Lolita to Puget Sound carries big risk

 A group of some of Lolita’s former caregivers called Truth 4 Toki announced an online petition Tuesday to keep her in Florida — perhaps in a pool at SeaWorld Orlando, where she can live alongside the two Pacific white-sided dolphins she has lived with for the past 30 years.

 “I am certain this is NOT in her best interest,” one of her former trainers, Alli Hagan, said in a news release announcing the petition.
-“Moving her across the country to a seapen is dangerous and unnecessary.”
+“Moving her across the country to a seapen is a dangerous and unnecessary.”

 But for Raynell Morris, an elder of the Lummi Indian Tribe in Washington and a board member of Friends of Toki, the whale’s return is fundamental.